mauricio-b-mossi/Notes/JavaScript/UpToSpeedWithJavaScript.md

 Therefore, when the instance is passed as an argument, the value of the reference of the instance is passed.
 This allows to modify the instance form the function.
 - Not everything is an object, contains primitives: `string` , `number` , `bigint` , `boolean` , `symbol` , `null` and `undefined`
+- Just like Kotlin, functions are first class citizens: can be passed around.

 ### Event Loop
 As mentioned above, JavaScript is single threaded and asynchronous, and it achieves this